MoshiraAbdalla/TFPLG_VAD/README.md

-# TFPLG: Training-Free VLM-Based Pseudo Label Generation for Video Anomaly Detection
+# Training-Free VLM-Based Pseudo Label Generation for Video Anomaly Detection

 This repository contains the official implementation of our IEEE Access paper on **Training-Free Pseudo Label Generation (TFPLG)** using vision-language models (CLIP) for Weakly Supervised Video Anomaly Detection (WSVAD).